crossplane/docs/content/v1.10/reference/composition.md

 1. The **claim** must specify the secret where the aggregated connection details should be written
     * This is the `spec.writeConnectionSecretToRef` field in a claim
+    * If creating a composite resource directly (without a claim) then this same field must be set on your composite resource instead
-1. The **composite resource** must define which connection details to aggregate from its children and publish to the claim
+1. The **composite resource definition** must state which connection details to aggregate from its children to publish to the claim
-    * This is the `spec.connectionSecretKeys` field in a composite resource
+    * This is the `spec.connectionSecretKeys` field in a `CompositeResourceDefinition`
 1. The **composition** must define where to write its aggregated connection details
-    * This is the `spec.writeConnectionSecretsToNamespace` field in the composition
+    * This is the `spec.writeConnectionSecretsToNamespace` field in the `Composition`
 1. Each child **composed resource** must define the connection details it publishes and where to write them
     * These are the `connectionDetails` and `base.spec.writeConnectionSecretToRef` fields of the composed resources

 Finally, you can't currently edit a XRD's supported connection details.
 The XRD's `spec.connectionSecretKeys` is effectively immutable.
 This may change in